python/pythoncapi-compat/README.rst

 * numpy has its own compatibility layer, ``npy_pycompat.h`` and ``npy_3kcompat.h`` header files.
 It supports more C compilers than pythoncapi_compat.h: it supports ``__STRICT_ANSI__`` (ISO C90) for example.
-  Reject `PR 18713: MAINT: Use pythoncapi_compat.h in npy_3kcompat.h
+  Rejected `PR 18713: MAINT: Use pythoncapi_compat.h in npy_3kcompat.h
   <https://github.com/numpy/numpy/pull/18713>`_ (when it was rejected, numpy
   still had code for compatibility with Python 2.7).